DOkwufulueze/blockchain-starter/README.md

 yarn unlock-accounts 0x2Abe38bB3Cb626bE1e69Cc3776c4c3EA2B1DCa73,0x2Abe38bB3Cb626bE1e69Cc3776c4c3EA2B1DCa73
 ```

-> Note: The accounts passed to `yarn unlock-accounts` must have been generated in [step 1](#1-set-up-the-blockchain) for things to go smoothly.
+> Note: The accounts passed to `yarn` for unlocking must have been generated in [step 1](#1-set-up-the-blockchain) for things to go smoothly.

 <br>